qe-yast/ruby-yui-rest-client/README.md

   * id - widget ID serialized as string, might include special characters like backtick (\`)
   * label - widget label as currently displayed (i.e. translated!)
-  * type - widget class
+  * class - widget class

 Also, regex for the filters is allowed.